GeomorphOnline/GeomorphOnline.github.io/lessons/_hydraulics/pset_rating_curves.md

 Using this last plot, pick the the most geomorphically effective discharge; it should appear as a peak in the plot of $$Q_s/P$$ vs. $$Q$$.
 How does this compare to the bankfull discharge?

+*Hint: this number may not, as expected, correspond to bankfull discharge.
+Indeed, you may need to extend the range of floods that you are considering to find where this optimum lies.
+You can think about how this could relate to human modifications to the river channel.*

 <!-- Then, on another set of axes, plot the frequency of each flood (*y* axis), which is the reciprocal of its return period, against water discharge (*x* axis).

 Now, multiply these together.
 This will give you the rate of sediment transport modulated by the frequency of the flood event, and will show you the relative effectiveness of each flood in moving sediment.
 Plot this (sediment discharge times ) on the *y* axis and water discharge on the *x* axis. -->